grave019/MVC-tech-blog/README.md

   ## Description

-  creating a tech blog with MVC layout to connect to a Database
+  Creating a tech blog with MVC layout to connect to a mySQL Database.
+Built with mySQL, Sequelize, express, Handlebars and dotenv.

   Click the link below to visit my deployed page.